p5videoKit/IM-Screens-2025-03-ima/weeks/06_review.md

 ## Homework Week06

 - keep working on your final project
+- be prepared to present you final project
-- update your wiki page weekly with
+- update your wiki page with

   - progress | problems| plans | questions